Society Burning: History

-In 1994, Twitch (aka DJ Twitch) – an industrial DJ in Denver – met Boom while he was working at a local software retailer and they immediately connected.
+In 1994, Twitch (a.k.a.
+DJ Twitch) – an industrial DJ in Denver – met Boom while he was working at a local software retailer and they immediately connected.
 Soon after, Twitch took his place as guitar player for the band while Boom switched to keyboards.
 Also in 1994, the band brought on Tracey – Boom's wife, a once Miss Teen Colorado and classically trained pianist – for live keyboard support.
 Despite the band having additional personnel for live support, they never had the financial support to justify a tour, but did play many one-off shows.

 In 1995, Society Burning signed to Re-Constriction.
 The band had already begun work on an album, spending time and money on a professional studio in Golden, Colorado.
 At the same time, the band released older tracks to other artists for remixing.
 Due to a series of delays, Chase at Re-Constriction decided to release the remixes before the debut album was complete.
 The following year, the label issued the "premix" CD EP, Entropy Lingua.
 By October 1996 the band had re-worked their original material and had the album Tactiq ready for release, but logistical concerns at Re-Constriction pushed its release into 1997.

 Over the next two years, the musicians worked mostly independently: Mansfield worked with a cast of voices to bridge songs for the parody/tribute album Cyberpunk Fiction while Fernandez worked as remixer for artists including Leæther Strip, Purr Machine, THD, Urania, Hexedene, and Battery.

 In 1998, the band provided six tracks for the Re-Constriction satire soundtrack CyberPunk Fiction – A Synthcore "Soundtrack" alongside other bands such as Tinfed, Killing Floor, Christ Analogue, Collide, Purr Machine, 16 Volt and Hexedene.
 The band also created the mock dialogue filler in the style of the film between the compilation tracks.

 The band parted ways in 1999, following the closure of Re-Constriction.
 After completing a degree at the Colorado Institute of Art, Dave relocated to Los Angeles, California, while Twitch remained in Denver, Colorado, and Boom relocated to Philadelphia, Pennsylvania.

-The band regrouped 2007, writing material for a new release on their own Audiocomm International Publishing label in addition to finalizing and releasing their previously unreleased 1994 album State of Decay in late 2009.
-October 2010 saw the release of their sixth album Internal Combustion.
+The band regrouped in 2007, writing material for a new release on their own Audiocomm International Publishing label in addition to finalizing and releasing their previously unreleased 1994 album State of Decay in late 2009.
+October 2010 saw the release of their sixth album, Internal Combustion.

+Mansfield has frequently teamed-up with other bands and producers to lend both vocal and production support.
+In 2017, he provided vocals for Gross National Produkt's track "Faceless."
+In 2020, Mansfield joined Gabriel Wilkinson of Microwaved to co-produce the track "The Enemy God" for the latter's EP release Phantom Whisper.